Find this ebook at your favourite retailer below:

 Sometimes life throws us a curveball.
-Sometimes it throws us a lifeline.
+Sometimes life throws us a lifeline.
 Sometimes it throws us both.
-Sometimes we don’t know the meaning of what life throws us until well after it throws stuff at us.
-This is a book about self-doubt, friendship, anxiety, and a worldwide pandemic all through the everyday eyes of an office worker.
+Sometimes we don’t know the meaning of what life throws at us until well after it throws stuff at us.
+This is a book about self-doubt, friendship, anxiety, and a worldwide pandemic, all through the everyday eyes of an office worker.

-Through all this Maxwell is getting on with his daily office routine.
-The morning commute.
-Avoiding Jim from accounts at work.
-Trying to get into shape at lunchtime and getting into deep conversations with his mate Noah from the coffee on the way to his commute to work.
+But he still has a living to earn.
+In the office.
+As an office worker.
+The morning commute, avoiding Jim from accounts, trying to get into shape at lunchtime and getting into deep conversations with his mate Noah from the coffee house before the daily grind.

-And then the world turns upside down.
-A pandemic, a worldwide virus.
-And a man called Boris with really uncombed hair leading us through it.
+And then the shit really hits the fan.
+The world is turned upside down.
+A pandemic.
+A worldwide virus.
+Social distancing.
+Lockdowns.
+And a man called Boris with really unkempt hair leading us through it all.

 Sometimes in life, just sometimes, redemption can be found in the unlikeliest of places.
 When you think you’re done, you’ve just begun...

 No reviews yet.
 Be the first to write a review